Calculate IRR (internal rate of return) online

 IRR shouldn't be used to compare projects of different durations.
 A project of shorter duration may have higher IRR than the project of longer duration.

-Calculating IRR can sometime become too complex.
+Calculating IRR (internal rate of return) can sometimes become too complex.
 You can use special financial calculators (like,Ti-83,Ti-84 and HP 12c calculator) or programs like Excel.
 IRR Calculator is one such free online tool to calculate the internal rate of return of an investment.
 To calculate IRR just fill in the initial investment amount followed by the net cash flow (negative or positive) in each period and then click on calculate button to get the IRR result .

 Disclaimer:The IRR Calculator provides "IRR" or "internal rate of return" without any warranty for it's accuracy.
 Any reliance by you on any information or advice will be at your own risk.
 Every decisions should be made after consultation with your financial advisor or professional.This website is not responsible for, and expressly disclaims all liability for, damages of any kind arising out of use, reference to, or reliance on any information contained within the site.
 By using this website you agree to those terms, if not then do not use this website.